 Using an algorithm in their Resource Allocation Program, the BC Safety Authority can assess electrical permits of operation and prioritize the physical inspection and audit process involved with each installation.

 As of September 20, 2017, the BC Safety Authority began the changeover to their new identity — Technical Safety BC — following consultation with industry stakeholders and clients.
 Along with these changes, there’s a shift towards creating an organization that is more data-driven, better reflects the changing landscape of how the Technical Safety BC now operates, and has improved efficiency while enhancing technical safety.

 What Does the BC Safety Authority Mean for You?

 Values under which the new Technical Safety BC operates are authenticity, simplicity, and accountability.
 For the homeowner, this means safe technical practices and procedures are followed for the certification, permitting, installation, and maintenance of electrical distribution systems throughout your home.

 The Technical Safety BC responsibly regulates your neighbourhood, as well as the community, and the province.
 Research and monitoring methods are continually being improved and will continue to evolve as technology demands, and consumer electrical usage grows.

 If you are a new home buyer, be sure to check out this post to learn more about the Canadian Standards Association (CSA) Certification Label and the Silver label and what it means to new home buyers.

 About Premium Electric

 Abbotsford’s Premium Electric is certified by Technical Safety BC — and through other municipalities in which we perform our electrical services.
-Our electricians service the Abbotsford, Chilliwack, Maple Ridge, and Mission areas, but have also reached out to Aldergrove and Langley customers in need.
+Our electricians service the Abbotsford, Chilliwack, Maple Ridge, and Mission areas mostly but have also reached out to Aldergrove, Langley, and Surrey customers in need.